Counselling and Play Based Therapy for Children and Young People. PGDip., MBACP

 Hello and welcome to my website.

 I am a Registered, Integrative Child Counsellor offering Play based Therapy and Counselling for children, young people and families in Wimbledon, South West London.
 I work with individual children, parents and whole families.

-I trained at Post Graduate level and am a registered member of the British Association of Counselling and Psychotherapy.
-I am fully insured, with an enhanced DBS certificate.
+I trained at Post Graduate level and am a registered member of the British Association of Counselling and Psychotherapy and I am fully insured.

 I use a wide range of approaches including creative materials, play, games and toys, as well as talking where that is preferred.
 I am friendly, flexible and approachable and work with each family to provide the support which feels most helpful to them.

 As well as working with children, I also provide parenting support.
 This ranges from helping parents gain a deeper understanding of their child's behaviour and emotional needs to developing a parent's capacity to reflect on their own responses to their child and how to improve and strengthen the parent child relationship.
 Parents are the experts in their own children and I want to enhance your confidence in your ability to know what is right for your child.